ClaudiuGeorgiu/RiskInDroid/README.md

-If you need to keep a persistent copy of the uploaded applications, mount `/var/www/app/upload/` directory from the container to the host (e.g., add `-v "${PWD}":"/var/www/app/upload/"` parameter to the above command to save the uploaded applications the current directory).
+If you need to keep a persistent copy of the uploaded applications, mount `/var/www/app/upload/` directory from the container to the host (e.g., add `-v "${PWD}":"/var/www/app/upload/"` parameter to the above command to save the uploaded applications in the current directory).

 ### From source